 Primary Bidders should note that the Utility Regulator's written approval for a scheme acts as an agreement between the Primary Bidder and the Utility Regulator to undertake the scheme in accordance with the rules of the Framework Document and their submission.
-The approved schemes will become a schedule to the signed Accedence Agreement.
+The approved schemes will become a schedule to the signed Accedence Document.

 To ensure scheme recipients are informed that funding has been obtained from the NISEP, the scheme must incorporate the NISEP logo in accordance with branding guidelines, in conjunction with the scheme participant's logo if required, on scheme documentation, publications and any other publicity material.
-(See branding guidelines on Utility Regulator web site http//www.niaur.gov.uk/uploads/publications/2009-12-14_NISEP_Branding_guidelines.pdf.)
+(See Section 2.10)